The irreducibility of Hurwitz spaces and Severi varieties on toric surfaces: Introduction

 \subsection{Acknowledgments}

-We would like to thank Eric Larson, Hannah Larson, and Isabel Vogt for helpful discussions, and for their interest in our work on the irreducibility of Severi varieties.
+We would like to thank Eric Larson, Hannah Larson, and Isabel Vogt for helpful discussions and for their interest in our work on the irreducibility of Severi varieties.
 In particular, they drew our attention to the fact that the irreducibility problem for Hurwitz spaces was open in small characteristic.
+We also thank the anonymous reviewer for their valuable comments and suggestions.